leonoverweel/bibtex-python-package-citations/README.md

 I'm using this page to collect **the most official citations I can find for common (machine learning) Python packages.**
 If you spot a mistake or know of another citation that you think should be on this page, please open an issue or PR!

-(Tip: to find the documentation PDF of any LaTeX package, go to texdoc.net/pkg/{package-name}.)

 # Citations

 ## Python BibTeX citation